taatuut/mongeoexperts/README.md

 1. Load data into an MongoDB Atlas cluster
 2. Retrieve data using a spatial query

+However, since these features run on a Atlas cluster you just created yourself without much of a hassle, I believe they showcase the value of the flexible data application platform in the cloud pretty well especially since setting up databases in the cloud is still not daily practice for most people.
+But now you can easily do it so let's go!

 # Prerequisites

 * MongoDB Atlas account -> go to https://www.mongodb.com/cloud and click [ Try Free ] to register